wfzirk/SUN-svg2ttf/README.md

 The order of running the scripts is important.
 They should be executed in the following order: csv2svg_ttf, svg2font_ttf

+Included are windows batch files which can be used as examples of running each script.

 BackFont Procedures:
 The requirements to generate scripts
-    • A primary reference file as described in the requirements.Times.ttf (or other ttf file)
+A primary reference file as described in the requirements.Times.ttf (or other ttf font file) Execute csv2svg_ttf.py
-    • The font file used for generating the backfont images.
-This can be extracted from the window pc
+Execute svg2Font_ttf.py
+If need to verify output execute back2doc.py

 Scripts: